[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "Tgeb," I say - thanks - obeying the direction, and thinking intently meanwhile:

-I have found my self-foretold ally, my defence against - or antidote to - or evasion of, Zyperan.
-My old Earthly self might have called it wishful thinking, but my Uranian side listens in triumph to the doorbell-chime of truth.
+Looks like I have found my self-foretold ally, my defence against - or antidote to - or evasion of, Zyperan.
+'Wishful thinking', my old Earthly self might have called it.
+But my Uranian side listens in triumph to the doorbell-chime of truth.

-The predominantly empty floor is interrupted by corkscrew-shaped or flame-shaped buildings, some standing alone, others connected by ramps and bridges.
-The antics of a few dozen blurs prompt me to suggest to myself that this must be the hour of public exercise in Amnuyar: the wan light allows me to spot folk gymnastically standing or walking on their hands.
-Others are walking backwards as though practising the art of retreat without tripping over.
-They're all doing their various doings with hardly any sound.
-None take any notice of me as I am led towards a central tower.
+The predominantly empty urban floor is interrupted by corkscrew-shaped or flame-shaped buildings, some standing alone, others connected by ramps and bridges.
+I see some movement: the antics of a few dozen blurs prompt me to suggest to myself that this must be the hour of public exercise in Amnuyar.
+Yes, this wan light allows me to spot folk doing gymnastics; some are standing or walking on their hands, and others are walking backwards as though practising the art of retreat without tripping over; the whole lot done in almost complete silence.
+None of them take any notice of me as I am led towards a central tower.

-The tower, branched in the manner of a giant candelabrum, stands a short way beyond some peculiar escalators which slant up throught the air, apparently going nowhere.
-I verge upon doubting my senses.
-Could the whole thing be an illusion to foil spies?
-That would make sense if they suspect me of being a spy.
-I must be patient.
-It's up to them, what they let me see.
+Branched like a giant candelabrum, this tower stands a short way beyond some peculiar escalators which appear to slant up purposelessly through the air, apparently going nowhere.
+I don't like being on the verge of doubting my senses.
+Could the whole thing be an illusion to confuse spies?
+And do they suspect me of being a spy?
+Well, it's up to them, what they think of me and what they allow me to see.

-I say, hastily, "Look, it's late, it's night... need I disturb your ruler right now?"
+"Look, it's late, it's night," I say hastily; "are you sure I need to disturb your ruler right now?"

 "Come and sit down.
 I never sleep before yyne."